crusher-dev/documentation/docs/concept/symbol.md

 title: Symbol
 sidebar_label: Symbol
 description:
   Description of the symbol data type.
-This QuestDB specific type is used to store repetitive strings in order to enable certain optimizations.
+This Crusher specific type is used to store repetitive strings in order to enable certain optimizations.
 ---

-QuestDB introduces a specific data type called `symbol`.
+Crusher introduces a specific data type called `symbol`.
 It is a data structure used to store repetitive strings as a table of integers and corresponding string values.